 Another important thing to do regarding updates:

-For other people’s updates:
+For other people’s posts:

 Actually contributing a compelling comment on someone else’s update gives you an opportunity to demonstrate your subject matter expertise and thought leadership.